 Where we came from…who are our parents…what made us who we are…where are we going.
 We have some glorious experiences that we love to share with people with a huge grin and a laughing spirit and we also have some tales of dark moments in which we only reveal to those close to us or perhaps whispers that we vow to tell no one, but secretly whisper to our hearts.

-Each of us are truly weaved together by the experiences of our past as well look ahead boldly into our future.
+Each of us is truly weaved together by the experiences of our past as well look ahead boldly into our future.
 If you are here to learn more about my story then you will not only find some totally AWESOME recipes, but I will also share a little about myself and what makes me tick.

-In my family the kitchen was a place that we bonded together through cooking and it is the place where I learned many of the recipes that I share with you on this blog.
-Again I never attended culinary school and I in no way am a food chemists or professional chef.
+In my family, the kitchen was a place that we bonded together through cooking and it is the place where I learned many of the recipes that I share with you on this blog.
+Again I never attended culinary school and I in no way am a food chemist or professional chef.
 I love baking because it comforts me because it is the place in which I spent much of my childhood.

 Days spent stirring this…turning the cake pan as the batter is poured…shelling fresh field peas until my fingers were sore…washing collard greens in a wash tub and then rolling them tightly so they can be cut thinly.
 Trying not to play in the kitchen while a cake was in the oven for fear that the cake would fall…because no one and I mean no one wants a fallen cake and you certainly do not want to be the one who caused that to happen…talk about pressure!